 Faculty, Division of Hematology and Oncology

 The Division of Hematology/Oncology, Department of Internal Medicine, and the University of Michigan Rogel Comprehensive Cancer Center seek applicants for faculty positions specializing in benign hematology.
-Applicants (who must be either U.S. citizens or resident aliens) must be board certified or eligible in hematology with interest and expertise in the evaluation and management of patients with benign and malignant hematologic disorders.
+Applicants (who must be either U.S. citizens or resident aliens) must be board certified or eligible in hematology with interest and expertise in the evaluation and management of patients with benign hematologic disorders.
 The successful candidates will have the opportunity to participate in patient care in a multidisciplinary environment, fellow and staff training, and clinical research.
 Academic rank and salary will be competitive and based on prior experience and clinical work.
 Selected candidates have the opportunity to be a member of the well-established Division of Hematology/Oncology at the University of Michigan.

 Interested individuals should forward a curriculum vitae and a brief letter interests to: